mkrohn-repo/move-in/README.md

 # move-in

-Welcome.
-Directories are described below.
-This repository is **actively maintained**.
+A **Platform/SRE move-in kit** with dotfiles and Python helpers.

+this repository is **actively maintained** and designed for others to copy, adapt, and extend.

 ## Usage